ietf-gitwg/using-github/draft-thomson-github-bcp.md

 an external service.
 If GitHub were to fail in some way, anyone relying upon its services would be seriously affected.

-Consistent use of git reduces the exposure to a system failure because the primary repository is replicated in multiple locations.
-This extends to web pages that are hosted because the content of the page is saved in the main repository.
+Widespread use of git reduces the exposure to a system failure because the primary repository is replicated in multiple locations.
+This includes hosted web pages; the content of web pages is maintained as a branch in the main repository.
 Maintaining a mirror of a repository that is hosted on GitHub is relatively simple and might be considered as a way to provide a backup for the primary repository.